ryandoren/ryandoren.github.io/content/posts/Gatech CS1301xI.md

 These operators can sometimes be used for comparisons that are not numeric, but that nonetheless **have an underlying order**:

 *   A string of characters is 'less' than another string if it **comes earlier alphabetically**.
-"Apple" would be 'less' than "Banana".
+"Apple" would be *less* than "Banana".
+"Z" would be *less* than "a".
+“12” would be *less* than "3".
+"Quick" < "Quicker", "Quicker" < "Quickly"
 *   A date is 'less' than another date if it **comes earlier in time**.
 January 1st, 2017 would be 'less' than January 15th, 2017.

+It's also worth noting that the greater than and less than operators do work for strings as well, and they operate based on **sorting the strings alphabetically**.
+Besides, in Python, **all capital letters are sorted before all lowercase letters**, so a string beginning with a capital Z would be treated as less than a string beginning with a lowercase a.

 #### Non-Numeric Equality Comparisons
 Nearly any kind of data can compare for equality, even if it isn't numeric.
 We can't ask if an apple is greater than an orange, but we can ask if apples and oranges are 'equal', or the same thing.